joetanx/joetanx.github.io/cv.md

 #### Regional endpoint security deployment for an international shipping logistics company

-- Orchestrated the migration of over 5,000 clients across 30 locations from self-hosted to SaaS endpoint security platform
+- Migrated over 5,000 clients across 30 locations from self-hosted to SaaS endpoint security platform
 - Enhanced security policy enforcement to align with Trend Micro best practices

 #### Intrusion prevention system for web applications providing public services for a Singapore government agency

-- Orchestrated the migration of public facing services to new IPS
+- Designed the integration of the frontend IPS to the government's intricate networking topology
-- Engineered the integration of the frontend IPS to the government's intricate networking topology
+- Migrated the public facing services to new IPS
 - Conducted security policy review and fine-tuning to satisfy the government's stringnent security policies on exposing services to public internet

 #### Cloud workload migration for a Singapore telco

-- Engineered multi/hybrid-cloud architecture between AWS, Azure and on-premise datacenters
+- Designed multi/hybrid-cloud architecture between AWS, Azure and on-premise datacenters
-- Orchestrated the migration of over 300 servers from self-hosted infrastructure to multi-cloud environment across AWS and Azure
+- Migrated over 300 servers from self-hosted infrastructure to multi-cloud environment across AWS and Azure

 #### Office productivity cloud migration for government-linked subsidiaries

-- Orchestrated the migration of over 300 users from self-hosted Active Directory, Exchange and SharePoint to Microsoft 365
+- Designed hybrid-cloud architecture between Azure and on-premise datacenter
-- Engineered hybrid-cloud architecture between Azure and on-premise datacenter
+- Migrated over 300 users from self-hosted Active Directory, Exchange and SharePoint to Microsoft 365

 ## 3.3.
 Solutions Consultant • BIT Solution
 ### _July 2016 → April 2017_